wp-plugins/extended-categories-widget/readme.txt

 === Extended Categories Widget ===
-Contributors: petervanderdoes
+Contributors: petervanderdoes, datafeedr.com
 Donate link: http://blog.avirtualhome.com/wordpress-plugins/
 Tags: extended, categories, widget
 Requires at least: 2.3
-Tested up to: 2.5
+Tested up to: 2.5.1
 Stable tag: 1.2

 Replacement of the category widget to allow for greater customization of the category widget.